timghaly/integron-filtering/README.md

 Please also cite all of their dependencies listed above.

-**IntI_screening.sh** makes use of the IntI-Cterm.hmm profile used by Integron Finder.
+**IntI-screening.sh** makes use of the IntI-Cterm.hmm profile used by Integron Finder.
 If you use this script, please also cite their paper:
 Cury, J., Jové, T., Touchon, M., Néron, B. and Rocha, E.P.
 2016.
 Identification and analysis of integrons and cassette arrays in bacterial genomes. *Nucleic Acids Research*, 44(10):4539-4550.